 Forget everything you’ve ever learned about writing when it comes to generating copy for your blog or website.
 Kick punctuation and sentence structure out of your house and set fire to all of the pictures of you and it together in effigy.
 Write a nasty bold-typed and grammatically inferior email to your high school English teacher and take a baseball bat to the grammar check on your word processor if it tries to give you any guff.

 Because, the truth of the matter is, when it comes to writing effective internet content, the rules have decidedly changed.
 I used to be a copywriter before I came to rest here in the hallowed halls of Wpromote.
 I’ve written more convincing blogs on topics that nobody cares about than I desire to remember.
-But over the course of my tenure as a professional wordsmith, I learned some essential tips on how to generate copy for websites, and today I would like to share my “7 Tips For Writing Effective Website Content.”
+But over the course of my tenure as a professional wordsmith, I learned some essential tips on how to generate copy for websites, and today I would like to share my “7 Tips From professionals of article writing service for Effective Website Content.”

 Perhaps you are familiar with this acronym, or perhaps you are just a massive Gene Simmons fan, either way you know the value of the lowest common denominator (anyone who has ever heard Paul Stanley sing can attest to that.)
 KISS stands for “keep it simple, stupid.”
 As copywriters writing for a website, it is our job to craft a message that will be easily digestible for all visitors to a site regardless of their reading comprehension level.
 For example, if your website is about real estate, don’t expect to dazzle your readers by using a bunch of industry terms and insider acronyms…when you use that language, you’re much more likely to scare the customer off to the next real estate broker’s website.
 The one where the copy looks like it was written by a sixth grader without a lot of friends.
 But guess which one of you is going to be selling a house?
 Keep it simple, and I guarantee you will have a noticeable boost in your conversion almost overnight.